FreePYQ logoFreePYQ

 Explanation:

 In July 2025, Allianz Group formed a reinsurance joint venture with Jio Financial Services.
 This binding agreement marked a significant collaboration in the insurance sector.
 American International Group (AIG), Generali Group, and Zurich Insurance Group are global players but were not involved in this specific partnership.
-Students should associate Allianz with major financial collaborations in the Indian market.
+For revision, connect Allianz with major financial collaborations in the Indian market.

 Question 84